 The feast is celebrated on the third Sunday of January and has been visited by thousands of devotees and pilgrims nationwide.
-Several activities are witnessed which includes the fluvial procession of the holy image of Sto.
+Several activities are witnessed which include the fluvial procession of the holy image of Sto.
 Niño, mass celebration, and street dancing.

 I have celebrated the mass on this day and thousands of people gather inside the church and within the vicinity of the parish.
 Children that are infants and toddlers are visible during this feast.
 Parents carry their children to receive Divine blessings for their growth and spiritual development.

-The 'Sinulog' is colorful and festive where several group or tribes are dressed elegantly and dances gracefully along with a musical beat of drums and other instruments.
+The 'Sinulog' is colorful and festive where several groups or tribes are dressed elegantly and dances gracefully along with a musical beat of drums and other instruments.
 This yearly event captures the attention of many people and visited by millions just to participate and celebrate in honor of Sto.
 Niño.

 It takes courage and determination to be optimistic in times of difficulty, but Filipinos have proven to the world how to be resilient and survive.
-It is not the colorful costumes; not the magnificent fluvial and land parade and not just a trend that we celebrate this feast, but the essence is our religious or spiritual devotion to live in our hearts forever.
+It is not the colorful costumes; not the magnificent fluvial and land parade and not just a trend that we celebrate this feast, but the essence is our religious or spiritual devotion to living in our hearts forever.